mingster/riben.life/web/doc/RSVP/FUNCTIONAL-REQUIREMENTS-RSVP.md

 **FR-RSVP-006:** The system must support dual confirmation:

-- `confirmedByStore`: Store has confirmed the reservation
+- `confirmedByStore`: Store staff or admin has confirmed the reservation
 - `confirmedByCustomer`: Customer has confirmed the reservation

 #### 3.1.2 Staff-Created Reservations